google/WebFundamentals/src/site/monetization/index.markdown

 ---

 {% comment %}
-Page content will be output by the section layout pased on the article collection matching page.id
+Page content will be output by the section layout based on the article collection matching page.id
 {% endcomment %}